anoma/namada/documentation/docs/src/user-guide/ledger/on-chain-governance.md

 - `voting_start_epoch` with a future epoch (must be a multiple of 3) for which you want the voting to begin
 - `voting_end_epoch` with an epoch greater than `voting_start_epoch`, a multiple of 3, and by which no further votes will be accepted
 - `grace_epoch` with an epoch greater than `voting_end_epoch` + 6, in which the proposal, if passed, will come into effect
-- `proposal_code_path` with the absolute path of the wasm file to execute (or remove the field completely)
+- `type` with the correct type for your proposal, which can be one of the followings:
+    - `"type": {"Default":null}` for a default proposal without wasm code
+    - `"type": {"Default":"$PATH_TO_WASM_CODE"}` for a default proposal with an associated wasm code
+    - `"type": "PGFCouncil"` to initiate a proposal for a new council
+    - `"type": "ETHBridge"` for an ethereum bridge related proposal

 As soon as your `proposal.json` file is ready, you can submit the proposal with (making sure to be in the same directory as the `proposal.json` file):